Bankstown Girls High School

 The whole school is getting involved in a range of Enviroweek actions.

-Bankstown girls high School is joining Enviroweek celebrating our positive everyday impact for our school community.
-Our school is working towards reducing the rubbish in our School playground and classrooms.
-We introduced the bin it green slip to encourage students to collect their rubbish in order to receive a bin it green slip from teachers and win a weekly canteen voucher organised by our team.
+Bankstown girls high School is joining Enviroweek celebrating our positive everyday impact for our school community and our students involvement in a number of environmental sustainability projects.
+Our school is working towards reducing the amount of rubbish produced by our students in our School playground and classrooms.
+We introduced the bin it green slip weekly vouchers to encourage students to collect their rubbish in order to receive a bin it green slip from teachers and win a weekly canteen voucher organised by our team.
 We also fund-raised and bought new bird-proof bins to stop birds from invading our bins.
 Students are reminded and encouraged every week during assembly and in the school newsletter to reduce packaging in their lunch boxes and put their rubbish in the bins provided.
-We also collect papers from all faculties and front office using special recycling bins to be recycled every term .
-We are always working towards reducing, reusing and recycling.
+Our team is also involved in recycling by monthly collecting papers from all faculties and front office using special recycling bins to be sent to the collection big bin for recycling .
+Year 12 information and technology students designed this year a digital dual recycling bins system to encourage students to recycle cans, bottles and papers and have a chance to win a price by entering their digital code using the internet.
+They also designed travel bags made from soft drink bottles and other recyclable items to ensure these products are reused to make useful products.
+This invention might hopefully reduce the number of empty plastic bottles chucked everyday in the field.
+The whole school is working towards reducing, reusing and recycling.

-We established the garden around the hall area to increase the green area around the school.
+Our team established the garden around the hall area to increase the amount of green areas around the school.
 We are watering, weeding and planting new shrubs and trees to provide shade and increase the amount of oxygen in the air.
-On Friday, the 29th July, our school celebrated the School Tree Day partnering with Noble Toyota .
-Our team planted new trees and native plants in the garden and other areas around the school.
+On Friday, the 28th July, our school celebrated the School Tree Day.
+Our team weeded and planted new trees and native plants in the garden and other areas around the school.
 We added potting mixture and fertilizer to help the plants to grow.
 Our aim is to work outdoor and develop healthy habits While working in the nature and creating a beautiful environment.
-We are working on encouraging all students to join us and work outdoors while celebrating the positive environmental actions by delivering speeches during school assembly, advertising in the BUZZ school newsletter and displaying posters around the school.From now to September 17th we will be joining Enviroweek by working in the garden and creating our online profile to share ideas with other schools.
+We participated in the bring back the bush planting event to learn more about the planting process and improve our knowledge about bush plants and native animals.
+We are also looking after our worm farm by feeding the worms weekly with scraps of fruits and vegetables collected from the canteen and students.
+The worm juice collected from the worm farm is used as a fertilizer on our vegetable garden bed.
+The team is also working on encouraging all students to join us to work outdoors and celebrate the positive environmental actions by delivering speeches during school assembly, advertising in the BUZZ school newsletter and displaying posters around the school.From now to September 17th we are joining Enviroweek by watering the garden, removing dead leaves and creating our online profile to share ideas with other schools.

 WE ARE CELEBRATING ENVIROWEEK